Guide10 min read

 The honest answer: yes, if you choose the right clinic.
 But "choose the right clinic" does real work in that sentence.
 Standards vary significantly across JB's 200+ dental practices — and knowing what to look for makes all the difference.

-This guide covers the regulation framework, what makes a JB clinic genuinely trustworthy, the real risks to be aware of, and exactly how to protect yourself.
+This guide covers the regulation framework, how JB genuinely compares to Singapore, what makes a JB clinic trustworthy, which treatments carry more consideration than others, the real risks to be aware of, and exactly how to protect yourself.
 No sugarcoating, no scaremongering.

 The Regulatory Framework

-Malaysian dentists are regulated by the Malaysian Dental Council (MDC), which operates under the Dental Act 1971.
+Malaysian dentists are regulated by the Malaysian Dental Council (MDC), which operates under the Dental Act 1971 and Malaysia's Ministry of Health.
 To practise legally in Malaysia, every dentist must:

 The MDC registration system is comparable in structure to Singapore's Singapore Dental Council (SDC).
 Both require the same foundational 5-year dental degree and ongoing professional registration.